gve-sw/gve_devnet_webex_recording_migration_management/README.md

 # GVE DevNet Webex Recording Migration Management

 Please note: this repository is an adaptation of the [Webex Recordings to AWS App](https://github.com/gve-sw/gve_devnet_webex_recordings_to_aws).
-We have extended the code for the admin user, so the admin user can migrate or copy all the recordings to a cloud storage solution or local storage.
-We have also implemented a "bulk" mode to be able to copy or migrate all recordings for all users in the organization the admin user belongs to without having to select which recordings to download on the web interface.
+We have also implemented a "bulk" mode to be able to copy or migrate all recordings for all users in the organization the admin user belongs to.

 Cisco Webex is THE unified app for the future of work, where you can call, meet, collaborate and message.
 Webex allows you to record meetings if needed and the Webex cloud stores recordings by default up to one year and with a maximum of 10 years.
 However, some customers are required by law to store recordings for a longer period of time.
 One solution would be to migrate the recordings to the AWS cloud.